-It’s a Tamil shop what we call as a “SaivarKade” in Sri Lanka.
+It’s a Tamil shop that we call a “SaivarKade” in Sri Lanka.
 They had some great Wade and Dosai along with hot Masala Tea.
 Since we had no idea of the bus we had to get from Haputhale,

 we talked to the shop owner.
-It was Welllawaya bus we had to get from Haputhale.
+It was the Welllawaya bus we had to get from Haputhale.

 After waiting for a bus for more than twenty minutes, we got the bus to Koslanda.
-To reach Diyaluma falls, we had to get down from Koslanda Junction and get a tuk tuk from there.
-We asked conductor to tell us the place that we have to get down.
+To reach Diyaluma falls, we had to get down from Koslanda Junction and get a tuk-tuk from there.
+We asked the conductor to tell us the place that we have to get down.

-There was an army solider in the bus who has been there recently.
-So he joined the conversation and told us that we have to pay an extra attention for the elephants.
-As per the villagers there are few elephants roaming around the upper part of the waterfall.
+There was an army soldier on the bus who has been there recently.
+So he joined the conversation and told us that we have to pay extra attention to the elephants.
+As per the villagers, there are few elephants roaming around the upper part of the waterfall.

 Diyaluma Falls Hike

-Within 30 minutes’ drive from Haputhale we arrived the starting point of the trail, Koslanda Junction.
+Within 30 minutes drive from Haputhale we arrived at the starting point of the trail, Koslanda Junction.
 You can’t miss this small town with a huge Bo tree next to the Poonagala Road.

-We got a tuk tuk from there to the Poonagala estate.
-Driver of the tuk tuk was a kind Tamil man, but could understand what we said in Sinhalese.
+We got a tuk-tuk from there to the Poonagala estate.
+The driver of the tuk-tuk was a kind Tamil man but could understand what we said in Sinhalese.
 He drove us to the entrance of the Poonagala estate and showed the trek to go.

 It was just 300LKR (2 $) from the town to the estate gate.
 Also, there is a bus service to Poonagala to Koslanda, which is going only 3 times per day.

-Sharp leaves of grass was really annoying for us since we were not wearing long sleeves.
+Sharp leaves of grass were really annoying for us since we were not wearing long sleeves.
 So that is better to cover your body while on a hike like this.